Long Weekend to Ski Powder Mountain: Part 2

 All of the runs that we skied off the Paradise lift were extremely fun and playful.
 The best part of this area was that there were only a handful of other people on the mountain.
 This truly made it feel like you had the whole mountain to yourself.

-Eventually we started to get hungry and made our way over to the Hidden Lake area to ski a couple easier runs before grabbing some lunch.
+Eventually, we started to get hungry and made our way over to the Hidden Lake area to ski a couple of easier runs before grabbing some lunch.
 Little did we know that in just a few hours we would be heading to the emergency room!